-Purpose of the Document
+Aim of the Document

-The purpose of this Supplementary Planning Document (SPD) is to promote and encourage good shopfront design, restoration and refurbishment across County Durham.
-The SPD builds on the requirements of policy 29 (Sustainable Design) of the County Durham Plan, which requires all development proposals to achieve well designed buildings and places, and policy 44 (Historic Environment) which applies to development in areas of historic importance.
+The purpose of this Supplementary Planning Document (SPD) is to promote and encourage good shopfront design, restoration, and refurbishment across County Durham.
+The SPD builds on the requirements of policy 29 (Sustainable Design) of the County Durham requires all development Plan, which proposals to achieve well designed buildings policy 44 places, and (Historic Environment) which applies to development in areas of historic importance.

 The aim is to improve the general standard of design across the county when carrying out general shopfront alterations and when bringing vacant buildings back into use.
-This is especially important in areas that are a designated as a conservation area or affect designated or non-designated heritage assets.
-The Council recognise the challenges facing high streets and viability may be a factor in shopfront design, however we will seek pragmatic solutions to ensure the best outcome for users and businesses.
+This is especially important in areas that are designated as a conservation area or affect designated or non-designated heritage assets.